dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_Getting Started with NRSDK.md

    3. Select `package.json`，click Open

+When importing the XREAL SDK into your Unity project, you’ll encounter several key components that facilitate the development of AR applications.
+Here’s a breakdown of the essential and optional elements:

+* **Interaction Basics**: This is an essential component that provides assets to streamline the setup of basic rendering and interactions using controllers and hand gestures, compatible with the XR Interaction Toolkit.
+It includes prefabs and demo scenes designed to help you get started quickly with the XREAL SDK integration.
+This component is fundamental as it lays the groundwork for any XR application, ensuring that you have the necessary tools for basic interaction and rendering.

+* **AR Features**: This is an optional component, recommended for those who require advanced AR functionalities in their projects.
+It includes sample scenes and other assets that demonstrate the integration of AR features supported by the XREAL SDK with AR Foundation.
+This part specifically supports Plane Detection, Image Tracking, Spatial Anchors, and Depth Meshing.
+Depending on the scope of your project, you can choose to import this component if your application will utilize complex AR features.

+When setting up your project, start with the **Interaction Basics** to ensure all fundamental interaction mechanisms are in place.
+Then, depending on the AR features necessary for your project, consider importing the AR Features module to expand the application’s capabilities with advanced AR technology.
+This modular approach allows you to keep your project lightweight by only including the components necessary for your specific needs.

 #### 3. Import XRI and AR Foundation

 1. Install XR Interaction Toolkit from the Unity Registry in the Package Manager and import **Starter Assets** in Samples tab.
 If you only use controllers for interaction, the Starter Assets will suffice.
 However, if you want to use hand gestures for interaction, you’ll also need to import the **Hands Interaction Demo**.